stackbit/jamstackthemes/README.md

 1. Fork this repo and create a new markdown `.md` file in `content/theme` folder.
 The filename is typically named after your theme or repo, for example `hugo-air.md`
 2. Edit the markdown file with the required front-matter as shown below.
 3. Submit a pull-request with the title **Theme Submission: theme-name**
+4. You **do not** need to generate the github stars or theme screenshots.
+Please just submit the markdown file in the PR.

 The markdown file should contain the following front-matter.